 You should check with the schools you are intending to state as a preference to see whether any supporting evidence should be sent with your application, or a supplementary form completed.
 For example, it may be that the policy gives priority to families of a particular faith and asks for evidence of this.
 If you do not send the evidence this may affect the priority your child is given in the process.
-Make sure that any supporting evidence or supplementary forms are submitted by the closing date of 31 October 2023.
+Make sure that any supporting evidence or supplementary forms are submitted by the closing date of 15 January 2024.

-What do I need to do if my child was cared for (previously looked after) by a Local Authority?
+What do I need to do if my child was cared for (previously looked after) by a Local Authority/ or children who were previously looked after outside of England?